North Korea seen intent on provocation but no sign of nuclear test

 “As it demonstrated once again with its recent missile launches, North Korea is intent on continued provocation,” Carter told a news conference in the South Korean capital, Seoul.

-North Korea is under heavy sanctions over its nuclear and ballistic missile programs.
+North Korea is under heavy sanctions over its nuclear and ballistic missile programmes.

 Not all North Korean short-range missile launches are in defiance of a U.N. ban on ballistic missile technology.
 The isolated country has, however, previously launched a long-range rocket it said was designed to carry a satellite into space.